 The last thing I’ll mention here is Thanksgiving.
 I know for many of us, this holiday can put a major wrench in our daily writing goals.
 All I can say is have a plan for it!
 Last year I cracked open my laptop early on Thanksgiving and got more than a day’s worth of words down because I didn’t have other expectations until later in the day.
 If you’re traveling for the holiday, you’ll absolutely need a laptop to keep up with your writing goals, but if not don’t forget that programs like Google Docs allow you to write on almost any machine with an Internet connection.

 What software should you write with?
-I personally love Scrivener and will advocate for it over any of the other commonly used programs.
-Google Docs is nice too and has the exact same limitation as Scrivener (you need the Internet to retrieve your document).
-Scrivener can be backed up onto your computer as well, so not having a connection isn’t a full stop, but it is a consideration.
+I love Scrivener and will advocate for it over any of the other commonly used programs.
+Google Docs is nice too and has the same limitation as Scrivener (you need the Internet to retrieve your document).
+Scrivener can backs up onto your computer too, so not having a connection isn’t a full stop, but it is a consideration.

-This year though, I’m going to test out something new.
+This year though, I will test out something new.
 I’ve used Scrivener for two years solid now and I love it.
 But I also like to see what else is out there.
 This year I’m giving Write! a try.
 You find out more about the application here, but the basic idea is to take the best parts of Scrivener’s writing experience, but without the binder controls for extensive organization.
-I’ve only poked around in the Write! app a little at this point, but I’ll be back with a full round-up of the software in December after I’ve had a chance to really get to know it better.
+I’ve only poked around in the Write! app a little but I’ll be back with a full round-up of the software in December after I’ve had a chance to really get to know it better.